-Birth weight deviation and gestational age are intimately related; SGA is defined by its severity and prematurity.
+Birth-weight deviation and GA are intimately related; SGA is defined by its severity and prematurity.
 These two important elements can be combined and reflected in a continuous joint distribution.
-Such unified approach facilitates the understanding and interpretation of these two important determinants of perinatal outcome.
+Such a unified approach facilitates the understanding and interpretation of these two important determinants of perinatal outcome.
 The same coefficients provide effective screening for any SGA definition.
-The new method of screening support the hypothesis that SGA is one disease with a continuous severity spectrum and arbitrary dichotomization of the condition should be avoided.
+The new method of screening supports the hypothesis that SGA is a disease with a continuous severity spectrum, and arbitrary dichotomization of the condition should be avoided.

 A new efficient clinical tool, with clinical applicability, has been developed.
-The new approach provides a framework where different desired cut-offs in gestational age at delivery and birth weight z-score may be used in the context of the same model.
+The new approach provides a framework in which different desired cut-offs of GA at delivery and birth-weight Z-score may be used in the context of the same model.
 This model will form the basis for a Bayesian update by various biomarkers at different stages in pregnancy.